 - Which of these two criminals arrested in October smoke pot?
 The guy in his 30s who stole an ambulance and drove it home, or the guy in his 20s who stole a train and crashed it?
 Neither of the initial reports mention marijuana, but the chances are nil that neither of these dimwits smoke pot.

-2015 News Updates: From the Pot Never Killed Anybody file, Boulder tubing smoker goes missing.
+2015 News: From the Pot Never Killed Anybody file, Boulder tubing smoker goes missing.